lzim/teampsd/resources/design/videos/screen_cast.md

 ![image](https://user-images.githubusercontent.com/59668647/88048985-22f75480-cb09-11ea-9d7a-c04d989f1dcc.png)

 **Reminder:** _Protect your privacy_ and only include information that is relevant for Team PSD prototyping.

-### Purpose: Our Team PSD 2.0 User and Prototype Design Libraries

-1. **Participatory design** helps our team to scale Team PSD improvements.
-2. **We identify:** a) how team users learn, b) how learning differs by skill, c) how trainings are used to learn, and d) how this changes over time.
-3. **Prototyping is asynchronous and distributed:**

-     - Team PSD **users** learn and prototype when it is best for them.
-     - Team PSD **MVP developers** review artifacts when it is best for them.
-     - Team PSD prototypes are **iteratively integrated** during design and user testing.
-     - Design artifacts are **machine and human readable** for use across the team now and in the future.

 **Reference:** van den Haak, Maaike, De Jon, Menno, Schellens, & Peter Jan.
 (2003).
 Retrospective vs. concurrent think-aloud protocols: Testing the usability of an online library catalogue. _Behavior & Information Technology, 22._ https://doi.org/10.1080/0044929031000